Uncertainty-Aware Guidance for Target Tracking subject to Intermittent Measurements using Motion Model Learning: RESULTS

 \subsection{Motion Model Learning Results}

 The DMMN model, presented in Section \ref{ssec:mml}, is first implemented and tested in order to demonstrate that the motion model can accurately propagate the target state.
-The road network described in Figure \ref{fig:road_network} is used for the demonstration, and the DMMN is trained using target's position data obtained from an hour long run.
-The resulted DMMN is shown in Figure \ref{fig:mml_results}.
-The figure compares the predicted change in position from DMMN (in red) and the actual change in position over a time step (in blue).
-The actual path of the target is illustrated in black dotted line.
-From Figure \ref{fig:mml_results}, the results show that DMMN can propagate the state of the target close to the actual road network.
+The DMMN is trained offline from half an hour of noisy position data ($\sim3$k samples) collected in the the road network described in Figure \ref{fig:road_network}, which we assume we have access beforehand.

-Additionally, the prediction performance of the DMMN is compared to a baseline motion model to demonstrate the effectiveness of DMMN in state estimation.
-The baseline motion model estimates the target's next position using an estimated velocity computed by the change in observed position from when the target was in the FOV.
-In initialization or resampling.
+To demonstrate state estimation effectiveness, the DMMN is compared to two baseline motion models, where the first also uses a PF but estimates the target's next position using an estimated velocity computed by the change in observed position from when the target was in the FOV.
 This velocity is randomly sampled from a range of $[0, 0.7]$ m/s.
-In this comparison, both the DMMN and the baseline motion model run with a guidance method that commands the agent to move to the true position of the target.
-The experiments consist of the identical duration (1.5 mins) and setup.
-As a result, the DMMN results in the estimation error of $\tilde{e} = 0.123$ m, while the baseline motion model results in $\tilde{e} = 0.511$ m.
-This result clearly shows that the DMMN helps achieving a lower error in estimation.
+The second baseline is a Kalman Filter (KF) that also estimates the target velocity when given noisy position inputs.
+The experiments consist of the identical duration (1.5 mins) and setup as the guidance experiments explained in Section \ref{exp_results} except the guidance goal is the true target position.
+The simulation 10 runs with the DMMN motion model results with a estimation error of $\tilde{e} = 0.361$ m with standard deviation of $0.281$ m, the particle velocity baseline motion model results in $\tilde{e} = 0.917$ m with standard deviation of $0.608$ m and the KF results in $\tilde{e} = 1.318$ m with standard deviation $1.145$ m.
+These results clearly shows that the DMMN helps achieving a lower error in estimation.